 Dr. Annette Sohn joined amfAR’s staff as vice president and director of TREAT Asia in September 2008.
-In this capacity, she leads a staff of 17 based in amfAR’s Bangkok, Thailand, office.
+She leads a staff of 15 at amfAR’s office in Bangkok, Thailand.

-She retains an appointment as an assistant clinical professor in the Department of Pediatrics at the University of California, San Francisco.
+She retains an appointment as an associate clinical professor in the Department of Pediatrics at the University of California, San Francisco.